thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Articles/CustomizingCompletions.md

     // Generate the list of executables in the current directory }

-struct SwiftRun {
+struct CodiraRun {
     @Option(help: "The target to execute.", completion: .custom(listExecutables)) var target: String?
 }
 ```

-In this example, when a user requests completions for the `--target` option, the completion script runs the `SwiftRun` command-line tool with a special syntax, calling the `listExecutables` function with an array of the arguments given so far.
+In this example, when a user requests completions for the `--target` option, the completion script runs the `CodiraRun` command-line tool with a special syntax, calling the `listExecutables` function with an array of the arguments given so far.

 ### Configuring Completion Candidates per Shell